Join Ray Villalobos for an in-depth discussion in this video 015 Listing files on a directory with PHP, part of View Source.

 I'm going to click on this file that I've uploaded to my server with an FTP program, and I want to edit the file, I want to show you how to set this up.
 I'm going to go to the Cyberduck menu, select Preferences, and make sure that I click on this Editor tab and pick my favorite Editor from this list.
 I have Espresso, so that's good.
 And when I do that, you'll get this extra little icon in Cyberduck that says Edit.
 So I'm going to hit Edit, and what that's actually doing is opening up that file from the server.
 Any changes that I make to that file right here are going to automatically update on the server when I save the file.

 I'm going to close up this Projects window that just opens up extra.
 So I'm going to move these side-by- side and show you what's happening here.
 So the first thing that I want to do in my PHP document is make sure that I define this area as being a PHP script area.
-We do that by adding the question mark, the at the bottom with ?>.
+We do that by adding the question mark, the <?php tag, and then closing it off at the bottom with ?>.
 This tells the server that everything in between these tags is a set of PHP commands.
 And we're adding quite a few different PHP commands here, so I want to go through each one of these lines.

 I'm going to make this window bigger so you could see things a little better.
 And the first thing we need to do is tell PHP which directory we want to read the files from, in this case we're going to read them from the images directory.
 This rotator.php file is in the same folder as the images directory right here, and so all we have to do is to say, we want to look for a folder in the same folder called images.
 Once we do that, we create an array called the filesarray, where we're going to store all the names of all the files in this images folder.